top of page

 In 2017, the group’s work Poppies For Peace was one for the history books.
 Over 2000 poppies were crafted and stitched into an intricate ten-metre tapestry-style banner to acknowledge the contribution of nurses from North Sydney to WWI.
 Names of local nurses were stitched into the piece and design work including circles and linear patches referenced the contribution of non-registered nurses of Indigenous heritage.

 It was a huge undertaking, with one regular yarnarchist, who was over 90 years old at the time, creating more than 100 poppies single-handedly.
-The final work has been preserved in the North Sydney archives by council historian Dr Ian Hoskins.

 “It’s so important to recognise the contribution of nurses,” Debra says.
 “And it brought us so much joy to know that the piece was going to be kept in the archive for future generations.”